bbatsov/clojure-style-guide/README.md

 * Keep lines up to 80 characters.
 * Avoid trailing whitespace.

+## Syntax

+## Naming

+> The only real difficulties in programming are cache invalidation and
+> naming things. <br/>
+> -- Phil Karlton

+* Use `lisp-case` for function and variable names.
+* Use `CamelCase` for protocols, records, structs and types.
+(Keep acronyms like HTTP, RFC, XML uppercase.)
+* The names of predicate methods (methods that return a boolean value) should end in a question mark.
+  (i.e. `even?`).
+* The names of destructive methods should end with an exclamation mark. (i.e. `reset!`)

 ## Comments

 > Good code is its own best documentation.
 As you're about to add a